MobilityData/gbfs-validator/docs/local-test.md

 ![image.png](./local-test2.png)

-2. Replace the feed URL
+2. Replace the feed URLs in the local gbfs.json file with the local URLs.

 Replace `https://mds.bolt.eu/gbfs/3/336/gbfs` with `http://localhost:800/gbfs/3/336/gbfs`.